Teacher's Name: Mrs. Marie Doyle

 Our year end goal in Kindergarten is for everyone to be reading and writing independently!

-The following list includes the 100 sight words we will be introducing:
+The following list includes some of the sight words we will be introducing:

 a did hot not ten